neptulon/neptulon/README.md

 * Big bet on Go's future and big dependency on Go runtime and std lib.

 **Go net/rpc**:
 * Not bidirectional so not evaluated.
-Can possibly be made bidirectional with custom codec but adds bloat.
+Can possibly be made bidirectional with custom codec.

 **Koding Kite (Go)**:
 * Large codebase with extra features.